GED Math: What to Expect From the Math Section of the GED?

 The Mathematical Reasoning section of the 2014 GED test evaluates a candidate's analytical, critical thinking, problem-solving and procedural skills.
 The GED math Test is based on the College and Career Ready Standards for high school graduates and is designed to measure mathematical reasoning and mathematical practices and procedures.

 Preparing for the GED Math Test

-Created and managed by the American Council on Education (ACE), the General Educational Development (GED) test includes sections on writing, reading, social studies, science and mathematics.
-To prepare for the GED math test, candidates should understand both its format and content.
+Created and managed by the American Council on Education (ACE), the General Educational Development (GED) test includes sections on language arts, math, science and social studies To prepare for the GED math test, candidates should understand both its format and content.

-The GED math test assesses a candidate's mathematical skills based on standards for high school graduates.
-It commonly asks testers to evaluate mathematical concepts and apply those concepts to various scenarios.
+The test commonly asks GED candidates to evaluate mathematical concepts and apply those concepts to various scenarios.

 Successful test takers should have a strong grasp on problem-solving, reasoning and analytical skills.
 They should be able to glean information from both written and visual mathematical data, which might include graphs, charts, diagrams or tables.
 They should also be able to understand and apply mathematical concepts in real-world situations.

 Content of the Test

 The GED math test cover two content areas.
 Approximately 45 percent of the test focuses on quantitative problem-solving skills which include number operations and geometric thinking.
 The remaining 55 percent of the questions assess the test taker's algebraic problem-solving abilities.

 One aim of the writers of the math section of the GED test is to put questions in a context that makes sense to a wide variety of test takers.
 So, most questions will be presented in the context of situations from family life, consumer interactions, work environments, familiar technology and other daily-life scenarios.